schr0841/cnn_project/README.md

 Concepts:
 Convolutional Neural Networks
 Pretained models
+Model Ensembling
 Transfer Learning/model chaining
-Model Ensembling

 ## Convolutional Neural Networks

 CNNs use convolutional and pooling layers to automatically and hierarchically learn features from images, and use fully connected layers to classify those features into predefined categories.
 This process enables CNNs to effectively handle and classify complex visual data.

-The data for this project was obtained here: https://www.kaggle.com/datasets/mohamedhanyyy/chest-ctscan-images

-We built our custom CNN (model_two) with the following components:
+We built our custom CNN (model_two) and our ResNet50-based pre-trained model with the following components:

 1. Input Layer: Our input images are represented as matrices of pixel values.